hedi0/SalesPrediction/README.md

-#**✨ Automated Data Ingestion:** Streamlined process for importing sales data from various sources into the sdiness for analysis.
+#**✨ Automated Data Ingestion:** Streamlined process for importing sales data from various sources into the sdis.
 chine Learning Models:Utiladanced algorithms (e.g., regression me serisis) for accurate and reliable sales predictions.
 📈 Performance Evaluation:** Comprehensive tools to assess m, and ensure the reliability of forets.
  Future Sales Forecasting:** Generate actionabct future s empowering strang andon.
-Modular Codebase:** Designed for extensibility a integration, allowinotion into existing bu
+Modular Codebase:** Designed for extensibility a integration, allowinotion into ex